 - Garnish tarts with radishes and carrots.

 What is your favourite party appetizer?
 Let us know in the comments below.
-For more Thanksgiving ideas (including free party printables), head over to our Holiday Page and scroll down to the Thanksgiving section in October.
+For more Thanksgiving ideas (including free party printables), head over to our Thanksgiving page.

 Our friends over at General Mills Canada have a lot going on this September!
 There will be a delicious new Greek Yogurt called Yopa! (clever, right?).
 There will also be $1.00 off coupons for Chex plus a Butternall promo where you can save $1.
 Follow their Facebook page for all the coupon details.